Events

 The day-long conference brought together scholars, advocates, students, and practitioners from the Midwest and beyond to share research and insights on significant developments in migration and human rights.
 54% of attendees were DePaul alumni, almost all of whom work in immigration law or with community organizations that serve immigrants, refugees, and asylum seekers.
 27% of attendees were community practitioners, and 19% were DePaul faculty.
 The majority of attendees were online (77%), while 23% were in-person.
 80% of attendees were highly satisfied and 20% were satisfied with the conference.
 65% of attendees found the conference to be very relevant, and 27% found it relevant.

-The aim of the Summit is to build bridges between professors, community partners, faith leaders, and others who are actively engaging and serving Chicago’s immigrant community.
+The aim of the Summit was to build bridges between professors, community partners, faith leaders, and others who are actively engaging and serving Chicago’s immigrant community.
 Feedback was very positive for achieving goals to: lay the foundation for future collaborations at DePaul and in the Chicagoland area; build bridges between scholars and community partners who are actively engaging and serving Chicago’s immigrant community; and bring together the diverse faculty across many colleges at DePaul who study these issues.